Dental Implants Presentation

 Surgical Advances in Dental Implants

 Dr. Kim performs the initial tooth extractions, actual implant surgery, bone grafting and/or sinus augmentation, if necessary.
-Dr. Kim also makes and fits the permanent crowns or prosthesis and will also make any temporary prosthesis needed during the implant process.
+Dr. Kim also makes and fits permanent crowns or prostheses and will also make any temporary prosthesis needed during the implant process.